 Maitri Path to Wellness

-Starved Rock Country Community Foundation is pleased to introduce a new fund to help support Maitri Path to Wellness's project to open much needed, affordable transitional housing for local residents with substance abuse.
+Starved Rock Country Community Foundation is pleased to introduce a new fund to help support the Maitrī Path to Wellness project to open much needed, affordable transitional housing for local residents with substance use disorder.

-Maitri Path to Wellness is a mental health organization located in LaSalle, Illinois.
-The practice was founded by Kelly Jones, a Licensed Clinical Social Worker and Certified Drug and Alcohol Counselor.
-Kelly graduated from Aurora University with her Master’s in Social Work and a dual concentration in addictions and child welfare.
+Maitrī Path to Wellness is a mental health organization currently providing services in downtown LaSalle.
+In March of 2021, the practice was founded by Kelly Jones, a Licensed Clinical Social Worker and Certified Drug and Alcohol Counselor.
+Kelly graduated from Aurora University with a Master’s in Social Work and a dual concentration in addictions and child welfare.
 She has a passion for providing rapid healing solutions to her clients who have suffered trauma, and she helps individuals and families to live high quality lives by providing care and treatment to those with addictions and mental health concerns.

-Financial donations may also be mailed or made in person at our office 241 Marquette St, LaSalle, IL 61301.
-If you prefer to make a financial contribution by mail, please make your check payable to SRCCF.
-For more information about the The Arts of Starved Rock Country Fund, please contact (815)252-2906.
+Financial donations may be made online here, made in person or mailed to the SRCCF office, located at 241 Marquette St, LaSalle, IL 61301.
+If you prefer to make your financial contribution by mail, please make your check payable to SRCCF, and indicate that the donation is for Maitri Path to Wellness.
+For more information, please contact the Foundation at (815) 252-2906.